XenyxNZ/Arma-3-Performance-Guide/Guide.md

 ### How it can be better

 Arma 3 is very responsive to CPU single core performance, cache performance & size, as well as RAM bandwidth and latency.
-Nowadays it's possible to get very good out-of-the-box frame rates using a CPU which utilizes AMD's 3D cache technology - these CPUs have significantly more on-board memory (cache), which the game will use to store frequently accessed data.
+Nowadays it's possible to get very good out-of-the-box frame rates using a CPU which utilizes AMD's 3D V-Cache technology - these CPUs have significantly more on-board memory (cache), which the game will use to store frequently accessed data.
 CPU cache has significantly higher bandwidths than RAM, and the access latency is several times lower.
-Traditional overclocking techniques can still greatly improve performance, especially on Intel based systems (or AMD systems without 3D cache).
-Overclocking the CPU and RAM on systems utilizing 3D cache can still reap performance benefits, however it's not necessary for good performance, as the baseline FPS is considerably higher.
+Traditional overclocking techniques can still greatly improve performance, especially on Intel based systems and AMD systems without 3D V-Cache.
+Overclocking the CPU and RAM on systems utilizing 3D V-Cache can still reap performance benefits, however it's not necessary for good performance, as the baseline FPS is considerably higher.

 ## Choice of hardware

 **CPU**

-As mentioned above, an AMD CPU with 3D cache is *highly* recommended for your next PC build, or upgrade.
+As mentioned above, an AMD CPU with 3D V-Cache is *highly* recommended for your next PC build, or upgrade.
 These CPUs not only improve performance in Arma 3, but also almost every other game.
 Even if you are on an older AM4 socket system, you can still reap the benefits of this technology with a 5800X3D, 5700X3D or 5600X3D.

 **RAM**